JuanScerriE/os-coursework/README.md

 ## Testing

-Each binary has a main method which allows it to be run and tested with random user to test if the expected behaviour is observed.
+Each binary has a main method which allows it to be run and tested with random user input to test if the expected behaviour is observed.

 Moreover, `valgrind` was used for profiling to ensure that no memory is leaked.